Ramya Raj

-Ramya Raj, alias Ragini, is a Malaysian actress, who has appeared in Tamil films.
+Ramya Raj, alias Ragini, is a former Malaysian actress, who has appeared in Tamil films.

 Career

 She is probably best known for her performances in Sandai.
 Ramya is related to actress Khushbu, by her elder sister being Kushboo's sister-in-law.
 The relationship helped Ramya to debut opposite Sundar C, Kushboo's husband.
 Regarding her performance in Naanayam, a critic states that "Ramya Raj has more than one role to play, and does justice to it".